DGM3780/App-Ideas-and-Resources/README.md

 # Simple App Ideas
 A List of simple app ideas to use for class assignments.
+Pull Requests welcome!
+Feel free to add any ideas/resources.

 ### App Ideas
 - Weight Tracker App